MadhushanPradeep/RESEARCH-Final-year/SUPERVISOR_QA_GUIDE.md

 ## 🔥🔥 UNCOMFORTABLE QUESTION #2

-### "You only selected 14 features - isn't that too few?
+### "You only selected 22 features - isn't that too few?
 Did you lose important information?"

 **Why it's uncomfortable:**

-- Started with 273 features (after engineering), reduced to 14 (95% reduction!)
+- Started with 273 features (after engineering), reduced to 22 (92% reduction!)
-- Model is overfitting despite having few features
+- Model is overfitting despite having relatively few features
 - Maybe critical features were discarded

 **STRONG ANSWER:**

 > "Yes sir/madam, this is a valid concern and part of my learning.
-I used a **conservative intersection approach** (RFE ∩ SelectFromModel) which ensured only the most stable features were selected, but this may have been too aggressive.
+I used a **conservative intersection approach** (RFE ∩ SelectFromModel) which ensured only the most stable features were selected.
+The initial selection identified 24 features, which were then refined by removing non-transport fuel features (kerosene and furnace oil) to focus on diesel and petrol relevant for agricultural transport costs, yielding 22 final features.
 >
-> The 14 features represent the **most robust predictors** agreed upon by two independent methods, which reduces noise but may have sacrificed some predictive power.
+> The 22 features represent the **most robust predictors** agreed upon by two independent methods, which reduces noise but may have sacrificed some predictive power.
 In hindsight, a **union approach or selecting top 40-50 features by combined score** might have provided better model performance while still maintaining interpretability.
 >
-> However, the feature selection did successfully identify **weather as the dominant factor (50% of features)**, which is scientifically meaningful for agricultural pricing."
+> However, the feature selection did successfully identify **weather as the dominant factor (54.5% of features)**, which is scientifically meaningful for agricultural pricing."

 **Key Points to Remember:**

 - Intersection = conservative but maybe too aggressive
-- Still found meaningful insight: weather dominates (50%)
+- Still found meaningful insight: weather dominates (54.5%)
+- Fuel features refined to transport-relevant only (diesel)
 - Could try union or top-N selection in future work
 - Feature selection methodology was sound, execution could be optimized